rdkcentral/rdkb-halif-dhcp6c/docs/pages/DHCP6ChalSpec.md

 ## Blocking calls

-The API's are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant specification.
-Any calls that can fail due to the lack of a response should have a timeout period in accordance with any API documentation.
-The upper layers will call this API from a single thread context, this API should not suspend.
+**Synchronous and Responsive:** All APIs within this module should operate synchronously and complete within a reasonable timeframe based on the complexity of the operation.
+Specific timeout values or guidelines may be documented for individual API calls.

+**Timeout Handling:** To ensure resilience in cases of unresponsiveness, implement appropriate timeouts for API calls where failure due to lack of response is a possibility.
+Refer to the API documentation for recommended timeout values per function.

+**Non-Blocking Requirement:** Given the single-threaded environment in which these APIs will be called, it is imperative that they do not block or suspend execution of the main thread.
+Implementations must avoid long-running operations or utilize asynchronous mechanisms where necessary to maintain responsiveness.

 TODO:
 As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
 Define the timeout requirement.

 ## Internal Error Handling

-All the DHCP6C HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+**Synchronous Error Handling:** All APIs must return errors synchronously as a return value.
+This ensures immediate notification of errors to the caller.

+**Internal Error Reporting:** The HAL is responsible for reporting any internal system errors (e.g., out-of-memory conditions) through the return value.

+**Focus on Logging for Errors:** For system errors, the HAL should prioritize logging the error details for further investigation and resolution.

 ## Persistence Model

 There is no requirement for HAL to persist any setting information.
 The caller is responsible to persist any settings related to their implementation.

 ## Nonfunctional requirements